glimpse-editor/glimpse-editor.github.io/content/about.md

 - **#glimpse**: "Glimpse Community" channel that anyone can join so long as they [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right) and comply with our [code of conduct](/code-of-conduct/)
 - **#glimpse-offtopic**: Off-topic chatter between well-known members of our community in a safe, welcoming environment.

 There is also a separate [Discord server](https://discord.gg/hZhRceq) for our project moderation channels and the Glimpse NX "rewrite" development stream.
-You can read their rules by following the links on the `#intro` channel.
+You can read their rules by following the links on the `#rules-and-info` channel.

 [Return to top](#contents)